List of Memphis Chicks (Southern League) no-hitters

 Ryan Franklin (left) and David Holdridge (right) were two of the three pitchers in a combined no-hit effort in a 4–0 victory on April 14, 1997.

 The Memphis Chicks were a Minor League Baseball team based in Memphis, Tennessee, that played at the Double-A level in the Southern League (SL) from 1978 to 1997.
 The franchise was established as an expansion team two years after the departure of the Memphis Blues and had no connection to the original Memphis Chicks of the Southern Association.
-In the team's history, its pitchers have pitched six no-hitters.
+In the team's history, its pitchers pitched six no-hitters.
 A no-hit game occurs when a pitcher (or pitchers) allows no hits over the course of a game.
 A perfect game, a much rarer feat, occurs when no batters reach base by a hit or any other means, such as a walk, hit by pitch, or error.
+The Chicks did not throw any perfect games.

 Memphis' six no-hitters were accomplished by a total of seven pitchers.
 Five were complete games pitched by a lone pitcher, and one was a combined no-hitter.
-All occurred while the team was a member of the Southern League.
-The Chicks pitched five consecutive no-hitters at their ballpark, Tim McCarver Stadium.
+The Chicks pitched their first five no-hitters at their home ballpark, Tim McCarver Stadium, and the last on the road.